The Ultimates (2024): "All Power To The People" (#7–12)

 Thor and Sif return to the Nine Realms, with the goal of spreading a revolution.
-The pair visits Nidavellir which has turned from the home of Dwarves and divine industry to an overworked factory.
-Dwarves Brokk and Eitri fashion them invisibility cloaks for their oncoming war.
-Thor and Sif spy on Valhalla, where they find the daughter-Queen Hela ruling over an army of the undead.
-In Alfheim, the "origin of stories", H.A.N.D has infiltrated the ranks of the Light Elves, forcing them to write propaganda for the Council.
+The pair visits Nidavellir which has turned from the home of dwarves and divine industry to an overworked factory.
+Dwarves Brokk and Eitri fashion them invisibility cloaks for the oncoming war.
+Thor and Sif spy on Valhalla, where they find the daughter-Queen Hela ruling an army of the undead.
+In Alfheim, the "origin of stories", H.A.N.D infiltrates the ranks of the Light Elves, forcing them to write propaganda for the Council.
 Vanaheim has been left untouched by Loki's new regime, so the Vanir who inhabit it refuse to join up with Thor and Sif's cause.
 In Jotunheim, Thor battles the Frost Giants provoking Loki to return to his homeland.
 Sif uses this to free his servant Idunn and spread word of the revolution.
-In Niffleheim the rebels meet Volstagg, Fandral, Hogun, and Heimdall.
+In Niffleheim, the rebels meet Volstagg, Fandral, Hogun, and Heimdall.
 Loki marches his armies against the Vanir while Thor's own forces make war against him.
 Thor also makes a deal with Surtur, to burn down Asgard.
 In an epilogue, Iron Lad awakens and asks Doom to explain a horrifying image retrieved by the Immortus Engine: the Hulk standing victorious over the Ultimates' corpses.
-Seven months remain before The City opens.

 On the H.A.N.D.
 Cumulo-Carrier, the latest Life Model Decoy of Nick Fury is filled in by a member of the Ultimates regarding the team's latest meeting.
-On the Triskelion, Iron Lad assembles the entire network to discuss their recurring nightmare: Hulk slaughtering the entire team.
-Iron Lad reveals that originally, the team was massacred during their K'un L'un encounter.
+On the Triskelion, Iron Lad assembles the entire network to discuss their recurring nightmare: Hulk slaughtering the team.
+Iron Lad reveals that originally, the team was massacred during their K'un-L'un encounter.
 However, Doom used the Immortus Engine to reverse time and save the Ultimates in-turn violating their agreement to not use time travel.
 Doom has also been using Project 4 as a cover-up to break the Maker's temporal barrier and change the past.
 Despite initial argument between Doom and the rest of the team, they eventually agree on a new strategy.
 Captain America, reflecting on his time fighting the Skulls, says the network needs to expand and act as a symbol more than an army.
 And Doom, reflecting on what Star-Lord told him, agrees the network must act more like a team.
 Iron Lad declares Ultimates 3.0.
-Back with H.A.N.D, Nick Fury thanks his informant as we see him face-to-face with the Wasp.
-Six months remain before The City opens.
+Back with H.A.N.D, Fury thanks his informant as he comes face-to-face with the Wasp.